glaciercoder/ControlTheory/FeedbackControl.md

 $$
 We have https://en.wikibooks.org/wiki/Control_Systems/Standard_Forms

+A natural idea is: whether a state-variable form can be transformed to one of the above canonical forms?

 #### Controllability

-A natural idea is: whether a state-variable form can be transform to one of the above canonical forms?

-For controllable canonical form, we can explictyly give the transformation matrix if the  controllability matrix
+For controller canonical form, we can explictyly give the transformation matrix if the  **controllability matrix**
 $$
 C = [B\quad AB\quad \cdots \quad A^{n-1}B]
 $$